 Driving the point home, a stunning passage elsewhere, after telling of the brutality of our enemies in both Temple destructions, insists that “Some of the descendants of Haman learned/taught Torah in Bnei Brak, some of the descendants of Sisera taught children in Jerusalem, some of the descendants of Sancheriv taught Torah to the masses” (Gittin 57b).
 Who are these descendants of Sancheriv the destroyer, who exiled the northern kingdom?
 No less than “Shemaya and Avtalyon”, the teachers of the great Hillel.

-Seeing only thorns and setting fire to the whole field, without paying attention means no Hillel, no learning for the masses, 10 fewer psalms, etc., etc. When so-called justice systems operate with blunt instruments, when children are convicted by association, when their association was imposed by the judge and executioner, everybody loses.
+Seeing only thorns and setting fire to the whole field, without paying attention to each living organism, means no Hillel, no learning for the masses, ten fewer psalms, etc., etc. When so-called justice systems operate with blunt instruments, when children are convicted by association, when their association was imposed by the judge and executioner, everybody loses.